Traitors star Mollie shares what she first said to Harry after shock betrayal

-The Traitors star Mollie reveals what she first said to Harry after cameras stopped rolling
+The Traitors contestant Mollie reveals what she first said to Harry after cameras stopped rolling

 Finalist was duped into handing over £95,000 to her ‘best friend’ on the series